open-edge-insights/eii-messagebus/README.md

 > **NOTE:** See the [Generating Documentation](#generating-documentation)
 > section.

-If you wish to compile the EII Message Bus in debug mode, then you can set the the `CMAKE_BUILD_TYPE` to `Debug` when executing the `cmake` command (as shown below).
+If you wish to compile the Message Bus in debug mode, then you can set the the `CMAKE_BUILD_TYPE` to `Debug` when executing the `cmake` command (as shown below).